 How to Make Delicious Chocolate Coconut Ice Cream at Home

-My 16 year old daughter Maddie loves to make ice cream.
-Last year our neighbors gave me a Cuisinart Commercial Quality Ice Cream & Gelato Maker (ICE-100) for my birthday and she's been making ice cream ever since.
+My 16-year-old daughter Maddie loves to make ice cream.
+So last year our neighbors gave me a Cuisinart Commercial Quality Ice Cream & Gelato Maker (ICE-100) for my birthday, and she's been making ice cream ever since.

-This recipe for chocolate coconut ice cream comes from a book I gave her for her birthday called Sweet Cream and Sugar Cones by Kris Hoogerhyde, Anne Walker and Dabney Cough, three pastry chefs who opened the Bi-Rite Creamery in San Francisco back in 2006.
+This chocolate coconut ice cream recipe comes from a book I gave her for her birthday called Sweet Cream and Sugar Cones by Kris Hoogerhyde, Anne Walker, and Dabney Cough, three pastry chefs who opened the Bi-Rite Creamery in San Francisco back in 2006.

-The ingredients call for coconut milk and it's important to not to try to substitute lite coconut mil, coconut water or any other forms of coconut milk.
-You want the full fat for a creamy mouth-feel.
+The ingredients call for coconut milk, and it's important not to substitute lite coconut milk, coconut water, or other forms of coconut milk.
+You want the full fat for a creamy mouthfeel.

-The recipe from Sweet Cream and Sugar Cones says to use your ice cream machine's directions for making sorbet even though their are no fruit juices used and the consistency is more like ice cream than sorbet.
+The recipe from Sweet Cream and Sugar Cones says to use your ice cream machine's directions for making sorbet even though no fruit juices are used and the consistency is more like ice cream than sorbet.
 This confused me.

 Chocolate Coconut Ice Cream Recipe

-2 ounces (1/2 cup plus 1 tablespoon) cocoa powder, measure out then sifted
+- 2 ounces cocoa powder plus 1 tablespoon, measure out then sifted

 Make the Base First

-Put all the ingredientes into a blender or food processor and puree until smooth.
+- Put all the ingredients into a blender or food processor and puree until smooth.

 Make the Ice Cream

-Every ice cream machine is a little different and has their own instructions for the best way to make ice cream or sorbet in their machines.
-Follow the directions for your machine to freeze the chocolate ice cream and be careful not to over churn it.
+- Every ice cream machine is a little different and has its own instructions for making ice cream or sorbet in their machines.
+Follow the directions for your machine to freeze the chocolate ice cream, and be careful not to over-churn it.

-The recipe suggests putting the container you're going to store the ice cream into the freezer to chill while it is churning.
-You don't want to add the ice cream to a room temperature container or it will take longer to firm up.
+- The recipe suggests putting the container you're going to store the ice cream in the freezer to chill while it is churning.
+However, you don't want to add the ice cream to a room-temperature container, or it will take longer to firm up.

-When the ice cream is done, you can enjoy it immediately but it may be a little soft.
-If you want it firmer, transfer the ice cream to the chilled container and freeze for about 4 hours.
+- When the ice cream is done, you can enjoy it immediately, but it may be a little soft.
+If you want it firmer, transfer the ice cream to the chilled container and freeze it for about 4 hours.